 Donations via ACH (bank account direct debits) are great for major gifts and monthly sustainers because they come with a lower transaction fee from Stripe.
 This chart makes clear the fees associated with using Stripe.

 However, while the option to “Donate via Bank Account” (ACH/bank transfer) appears on all of our fundraising products by default, it is usually not automatically enabled by Stripe.
 ACH payments must be enabled within Stripe to prevent your donors from seeing errors.

 To check whether it is already enabled:

 - Log in to Stripe.

 - Click on the “Setting” button (gear icon) in the left-hand navigation menu.

-Once ACH is enabled, donors who select "Donate by Bank Account" on your fundraising page will be redirected to a list of banks provided by Plaid, a service that instantly verifies bank credentials, and asked to select their bank.
-If their bank does not appear, they can click "Don't see your bank?
-Search instead" to find it.
-If their bank is not in Plaid's database, they will not be able to donate via ACH.
-After donors select their bank, they will be directed to sign in to their bank's online portal.
-Once they've entered their sign-in info, they will be directed back to your fundraising page where they'll receive a "Thank You" message for completing their donation.
+Once ACH is enabled, when donors give via ACH, they select “Donate by Bank Account” on your fundraising page and are requested to select from a list of banks provided by Plaid, a service that instantly verifies bank credentials.
+If their bank does not appear, they can click “Don’t see your bank?
+Search instead” to find it.
+If their bank is not in Plaid’s database, they will not be able to donate via ACH.
+After donors select their bank, they will be directed to sign in to their bank’s online portal.
+Once they’ve entered their sign-in info, they will be returned to your fundraising page where they’ll receive a “Thank You” message for completing their donation.